Enes-Yazar/diy-stream-deck-windows/README.md

 This project is divided into Windows and Mobile.

-1. "I'm making my own Stream Deck" Windows Form.
+1. yayincideck folder : "I'm making my own Stream Deck" Windows Form.
 Here are Visual Stuido files written in C#, form design, and a server.
 Detail : form1.in cs, I adjust the style, font, color and alignment of buttons and panels, as well as their special actions in the video...

-2. "I'm making my own Stream Deck" Unity Mobile.
+2. eniummobiledec folder : "I'm making my own Stream Deck" Unity Mobile.
 Here There are unity files and design written in C#.
 Detail : We convert incoming data in JSON format into objects in Unity, and moreover in video...

 # VS Windows Forms :